-19.12 An employee working a non-uniformed assignment shall generally work a 5/8 work schedule (as defined in Article 20.2) with Saturday and Sunday off.
-On a week-by-week basis, an employee with the approval of their supervisor, may be allowed to work a flexible schedule.
-A flexible schedule may include, different days off and starting and quitting times which are mutually agreed upon, and meet the needs of the Department and the employee.
+Department and the employee.
 In no event shall an employee's work schedule be more than ten (10) hours in any work day, nor more than forty (40) hours in a work week, when working a flexible schedule.
 Except by mutual agreement, no changes can be made in the agreed upon flexible schedule for the next scheduled work week, once the employee has completed the last scheduled work day prior to the change.
 If a flexible schedule is not agreed upon by both the Department and the employee, then the employee's work schedule shall be a normal work schedule of 5/8, Monday through Friday schedule.

-19.13 To avoid off duty court appearances by employees utilizing a flexible schedule, all efforts shall be made to incorporate a scheduled court appearance into a regular work day.

-19.14 Nothing herein shall be construed to limit or restrict the authority of management to make temporary assignments to different or additional locations, shifts or duties.
-An employee shall not be subject to regular and recurring mandatory schedule adjustments within their normally assigned duties solely for the purpose of avoiding overtime.
+- 19.13 To avoid off duty court appearances by employees utilizing a flexible schedule, all efforts shall be made to incorporate a scheduled court appearance into a regular work day. - 19.14 Nothing herein shall be construed to limit or restrict the authority of management to make temporary assignments to different or additional locations, shifts or duties for the purpose of meeting an emergency.
+Such emergency assignments shall not extend beyond the period of said emergency, as defined in Article 5. - 19.15 Effective upon adoption by the Council, Article 19.14 shall be suspended for the duration of this MOU.